 The two biggest commands: love God and love others.

-There’s nothing there thay says love money, love a big business, or love fame.
+There’s nothing there that says love money, love a big business or love fame.

 Godpreneur Rule: Don’t put all your eggs in chasing business fantasies.
 Sow many acts of value in your business, and you will be amazed at the harvest over time.